-There are several credit cards with low-to-no income requirements, and options like student, prepaid, and secured credit cards can be very convenient options for the right people.
+Yes, Canadians can get a credit card without a job.
+In fact, there are several credit cards with low-to-no income requirements, and student, prepaid, and secured credit cards can be very convenient for the right people.

 Key Takeaways

-- You can list many other sources of income besides employment on a credit card application.
+- You can list many sources of income besides employment on a credit card application.

 - It’s easier to qualify for joint, low-income, prepaid, secured, and student credit cards.